joeldmyers/js-808/README.md

 ## Getting Started

-Just to be safe, use NVM to use Node v12.
+Just to be safe, use NVM to switch to Node v12.
 Then run `npm i`, and then when that's done run `npm start`.

 Then navigate to http://localhost:3000